neos/flow-development-collection/TYPO3.Flow/Resources/Private/Installer/Distribution/Essentials/Upgrading.rst

  ./flow core:migrate
  ./flow doctrine:migrationgenerate

-padded with some manual checking and adjustments needs to be done.
+in *Development Context*, padded with some manual checking and adjustments needs to be done.
 That should result in a working package.

 If it does not and you have no idea what to do next, please get in touch with us.
 The `support page <http://flow.typo3.org/support/>`_ provides more